rickhagwal/Sentiment_Analysis/README.md

 Problems are:

 1.)
 It's Speed.
 BERT can be slow for production.
 2.)
-It might have biases, as data it's trained on is from Internet i.e., Internet data might more provide data that represnts wealthier countries more than the poorer ones. e.g., data might be more available from countries like- U.S., U.K. compared to SOuth Africa or Zimbabwe.
+It might have biases, as data it's trained on is from Internet i.e., Internet data might more provide data that represnts wealthier countries more than the poorer ones. e.g., data might be more available from countries like- U.S., U.K. compared to South Africa or Zimbabwe.